-2) Let the Ancho pepper soak in hot water for a few minutes the dice.
+2) Let any dried peppers soak in hot water for a few minutes the dice.

 3) Crunch up the entire Arbol pepper.
 Use the skin and the seeds.
 Add these to a large skillet with a few tablespoons of oil and crank up the heat to medium-high.

 4) Let simmer in the oil for a few minutes.

 5) After a few minutes, add onions and garlic.
 Then add mushrooms (or beef) and chipotle peppers.